 As it’s world famous for partying, Mykonos gets extremely crowded in summer.
 It can be shoulder to shoulder trying to walk the pedestrian-only laneways of Mykonos’ main town of Chora.
 Mykonos’ international fame also means you’re going to pay more for food and accommodation compared to some other equally fantastic islands nearby.
 A pro tip for travelers on a budget is to stay on an island like Syros and just do a day trip to Mykonos!

 Naxos is one of the best all-around islands in Greece.
 Its main town of Naxos Chora is like a blend of Mykonos and Crete.
 It resembles Mykonos in the pedestrian-only laneways filled with boutique shops, tavernas, and cafes.
 And it reminds us of Crete in that it’s a fantastic island for food, beaches and authentic villages in the mountains.

 The Temple of Apollo dates back 2,500 years.
 It is particularly fantastic at sunset as you can watch the sun and moon through what looks like an old world portal from a science fiction movie.
-Go to the temple at sunset and watch the beautiful colors in the sky over the mountains of the nearby island of Paros.
+Visit the temple at sunset and watch the beautiful colors light the sky over the mountains of the nearby island of Paros.

 You’ll often find the best hotel prices on booking.com.
 Book hotels in advance that have free cancellation!
 Then in your plans change, you can change your booking without penalty.
 Families especially can find great value on apartment rental sites like Airbnb.
 Just pay attention careful to additional hidden Airbnb costs like cleaning fees and sometimes inflexible cancellation penalties.
 Booking often lists apartment rentals as well, so it’s worth checking out for that too.